skwxlch/Learning-Notes/Linux-Notes.md

       - /etc/sudoers.d/ - can contain files which contain sudo information for specific users.

   - #### *FILES:* ####
       - /etc/passwd - cat and pipe into 'grep -v nologin' to find names of all users on the box that have shells.
 If writeable we can duplicate the root users line and just generate a password hash with: ```bash openssl passwd -1 -salt <salt> <password>```, then place it in the position of the password.
+Interestingly, an ! in the second column represents that the account is locked, whereas a * means there is no password required to access this account.
       - /etc/group - cat this to find a list of groups and which users are in which group.
       - /etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entries so that we may use and exploit.
 If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with: ```bash echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ```
       - /home/*/.ssh/id_rsa - this is a users ssh private key and if we can access it, we can copy to our system and ssh in as that user.
       - /home/*/.ssh/authorized_keys - if this file is writeable, we can add our own public key to it.
 Also, If we can make a directory of .ssh and then create an authorized_key file for the user.
+      - /home/*/.bash_history - useful for seeing if a user typed a password on the command line, or any other useful information.

       IT IS WORTH NOTING: When a directory is executable but not readable, we must know which files are in there to be able to gaina ccess to them - a simple 'ls' command will not work in showing us the files inside.
 It is worth trying to list all users id_rsa files in /home/user/.ssh/id_rsa, just in case they have set permissions incorrectly so that everyone may read this file.
 Likewise, checking to see if we can write to their authorized_keys file in the same directory is just as crucial, as we may be able to get ourselves a backdoor this way (as discussed above).